albertnis/albert.nz/content/blog/vite-plugin-gpx/index.md

 There's a lot going on here.
 But at its core you should still able to see the `return` statement within the `load` function.
 Here's what is happening:

-1. When the Vite is started and "sees" the plugin, `configResolved` is called.
+1. When Vite is started and "sees" the plugin, `configResolved` is called.
 The `cfg` argument contains a bunch of configuration and context about Vite.
 In this case, we use it to get base path information and store it for later use.
 1. Whenever we import a file, the `load` function is called, just like before.
 It has a bit more functionality now, though.
 First, it reads the file using Node's `readFile`.
 It then needs to ensure this GPX data is hosted somewhere before returning the path at which it is hosted.
 This is achieved quite differently depending on whether Vite is running with a dev server or as a build command:
    - In build mode, the file contents are registered with Vite using the `this.emitFile` function.
 The output path looks like `__VITE_ASSET_{uniqueid}__`.
 Behind the scenes, Vite will replace this magic path with the path at which it has stored the emitted file.
 (I can't find much documentation on this process--reach out if you know more).
    - In dev server mode, a path is generated for each loaded gpx file with the form `/@gpx/{filename}`.
 The plugin also registers each loaded gpx file in the `gpxPaths` map.
 To ensure the files actually exist in this location, the `configureServer` function is used to register a sever middleware which intercepts requests to `/@gpx/*` paths.
 If the request is for a loaded GPX file, the file contents are read and returned.